Premarital Self-Knowledge & Healing for Covenant Marriages

 Significant numbers of people enter marriage with deep unconscious trust weaknesses because of trauma from parental conflicts, divorce, sibling or peer rejection and hurts in previous loving relationships.
 Often this trust wound is completely unconscious, but emerges under times of stress even during the tiem just prior to the marriage.

+The checklist below is meant to increase an understanding of weaknesses in trustsing.
 Please rate the symptoms and the origins of mistrust in your life -

 - Catastrophic thinking (something bad is going to happen)